ifpanalytics/Ifp.Analyzers/README.md

 ```
 ![Sample](/Artefacts/DocumentationFiles/Animation.gif)
 ## Conditions
+The analyzer is applied to code pattern that meet these criteria.

 * There must be a getter only property with a simple `return` statement
 * The `return` statement must reference a `private readonly` field defined in the same type
 * The type of the field must match the type of the property

 The `same type` rule prevents breaking changes that might be caused by references to the backing field like this one:
 ```cs
     class ViewModel